Bureau of Aquaculture & Laboratory Services

-To maintain compliance with the sampling requirements outlined in the National Shellfish Sanitation Program Model Ordinance (NSSP-MO), the DA/BA laboratory annually processes around 6,000 water samples, 200 shellfish meat samples, 150 viral samples, 200 phytoplankton samples, 12 biotoxin samples, and Vibrio parahaemolyticus samples as necessary.
+The Department of Agriculture/Bureau of Aquaculture (DA/BA) maintains an on-site laboratory that processes all of the samples necessary to ensure that Connecticut shellfish are safe for consumption.
+To maintain compliance with the sampling requirements outlined in the National Shellfish Sanitation Program Model Ordinance (NSSP-MO), the DA/BA laboratory annually processes over 4,000 water samples, 150 shellfish meat samples, 10 viral samples, 200 harmful algal bloom samples, 12 biotoxin samples, and Vibrio parahaemolyticus samples as necessary.
 Since shellfish are filter feeders, they can concentrate potentially pathogenic bacteria and viruses, biotoxins, and other harmful substances in their tissues; therefore, the DA/BA lab uses microbiological techniques and indicator organisms to ensure shellfish are safe for human consumption.
-Tests include fecal coliforms in water and meat samples, male-specific coliphage (the indicator for potentially pathogenic viruses like Norovirus) in meat samples, harmful algal bloom organisms in phytoplankton (water) samples, toxins (produced by phytoplankton) in meat samples, and Vibrio parahaemolyticus in meat samples.

 In the microbiology laboratory, seawater samples are analyzed for fecal coliform bacteria.
 Fecal coliforms have a high association with fecal matter from warm-blooded animals.
 Human sewage contains potentially pathogenic bacteria, viruses, and parasites, which can accumulate in the gut of filter-feeding shellfish and cause illness in people who eat them.
-Fecal coliforms are a sub-set of the larger coliform group of bacteria, which are characterized as enteric, Gram-negative, facultative anaerobic, rod-shaped bacteria that ferment lactose to produce acid and gas.
+Fecal coliforms are a sub-set of the larger coliform group of bacteria.
 Although coliforms are easily detected, their association with fecal contamination is questionable because some coliforms are found naturally in environmental samples (Caplenas and Kanarek 1984).
 Fecal coliforms are readily and inexpensively analyzed in the lab, and have been selected by the U.S. Food and Drug Administration (FDA) as an indicator organism suitable for the evaluation of the sanitary condition of seawater.

 Borrego, J.J., Morinigo, M.A., de Vicente, A., Cornax, R., Romero, P. 1987.
 Coliphages as an indicator of fecal pollution in water.
 Its relationship with indicator and pathogenic microorganisms.
 Water Research.
 12: 1473-1480.